-Are There Cultural Variations In Dementia Understanding And Care?
+Cultural Variations In Dementia And Alzheimer's Disease

 According to the World Health Organization, dementia tends to be one of the major causes of dependency and disability among older people globally.
 With 55 million people experiencing these diseases worldwide, and 60% of them living in low- and middle-income regions, dementia may present challenges in multiple countries and cultures around the world.
 The way individuals view dementia may vary depending on their location and culture.
 For example, one study suggested that those in the United Kingdom and China tended to emphasize the role of family in providing care for individuals with dementia, while those in the United States usually looked to nursing homes and other care facilities to care for dementia patients.
 Care options may vary depending on location, but often, dementia is treated with a combination of medication and multiple types of therapy.

-Cultural variations in dementia understanding and care
+Cultural variations in dementia and Alzheimer’s disease care

 While identifying the exact ways different cultures understand and care for dementia can be challenging, some researchers have investigated how different countries view these topics.
 In a 2019 study, 194 participants from the United States (US), United Kingdom (UK), and China were asked to complete a free association task and a justification task in response to the word “dementia.”